-Facial Paralysis Repair
+Facial Paralysis Repairin Beverly Hills

 When a trauma, infection or disease injures the facial nerves, it can result in debilitating face paralysis and cause the face to droop.
 Whatever the cause, treatment of facial paralysis requires a plastic surgeon with excellent surgical skills and the cosmetic experience to produce successful and attractive results.
-Allure Aesthetic Surgery of Beverly Hills is home to Dr. David Shamouelian, a highly-experienced face plastic surgeon and board-certified head and neck surgeon, who can restore basic function, form and balance in patients affected by partial or full facial paralysis using the lasted advances in reconstructive surgery.
+Allure Aesthetic Surgery of Beverly Hills is home to Dr. David Shamouelian, a highly-experienced facial plastic surgeon and Double Board Certified head and neck surgeon, who can restore basic function, form and balance in patients affected by partial or full facial paralysis while using the lastest advances in reconstructive surgery.

 Causes of Facial Paralysis